THEME DEVELOPMENT WITH PREPARED SPEECHES

 Write down how the topic can help you with the project objectives in a sentence or two.
 If you need help coming up with speech topics, ask coaches.

-- What prompted you to select this as my speech topic?
+• What prompted you to select this as your speech topic?

 Answer it in one or two sentences.
-The idea is to keep the passion or excitement behind the speech topic in mind while preparing for the presentation.
+The idea is to keep the passion, excitement, or concern behind the speech topic in mind while preparing for the presentation.
 Think about it and write down your first cut at the answer as you start the process; it will help you.

 If a different answer emerges for you while preparing for the speech, revise it.